JuliaQuantum/JuliaQuantum.github.io/community/index.md

 Currently, we have the following supporting groups.

 ### Academic consulting committee
-This committee responds to JuliaQuantum members for scientific insights and advice to improve the quality and value of the Julia libraries under our organization.
+This committee responds to JuliaQuantum members for scientific insights and give advice to improve the quality and value of the Julia libraries under our organization.
-Please respect that committee members are all from academic institutes and mostly could only dedicate limited time to our recognized members.

 Current member on board:
 [Dr. Kevin Cahill](http://physics.unm.edu/pandaweb/people/person.php?personID=5) from University of New Mexico,